Andres-pixel35/GitHubPractice/README.md

 # GitHubPractice
-This repo exists as whe only means of practice the Git and Github features
+This repo exists as the only means of practice the Git and Github features

 empezamos!!!